-Negative staining makes the use of negative or acidic dyes such as Nigrosin, Congo red, India ink etc. The negative stains carry a negatively charged chromophore group that readily give up the proton ions.
-As we know the surface of the bacteria carries a negative charge, thus the cell surface will not take up the colour of the negatively charged stain.
-As a result of repulsion, the bacterial cell surface will appear colourless with the dark or coloured background.
+Negative staining makes the use of negative or acidic dyes such as Nigrosin, Congo red, India ink etc. The negative stains carry a negatively charged chromophore group that readily gives up the proton ions.

-- Take a clean, grease-free, dry glass slide.
+- Take a clean, grease-free and dry glass slide.

 - Put a minimal drop of nigrosin towards one end of the glass slide via a dropper.

 - Then, take the inoculum from the culture plates or slant culture via a sterilized inoculating loop and mix it with a drop of nigrosin.